theREDspace/RSG-Doc/README.md

 ### Result

+The generator targets Scenegraph xml files and parses Brightscript associated through the use of script tags.

+    <script type="text/brightscript" uri="pkg:/somebrightscript.brs"></script>'
-Will produce a docs folder with the same directory structure as the project with .brs.html and .xml.html files.
+A docs folder is created containing same directory structure as the project with .brs.html and .xml.html files located where the source would be.

+For information on how the html files are generated check out the [Standard](#standard).

 ## Contributing